 fbpx

-Home » Explore Norway » The Norwegian Fjords » Hjørundfjord Travel Guide
+Home » Explore Norway » The Norwegian Fjords » Hjørundfjord: Norway’s Hidden Fjord of the Royals

-Discover the stunning Hjørundfjord, a hidden gem amidst Norway's scenic fjords, offering breathtaking landscapes and a tranquil escape from the tourist trail.
+Discover the stunning Hjørundfjord, a hidden gem among Norway's scenic fjords.
+This special place offers breathtaking landscapes and a tranquil escape from the tourist trail of western Norway.

 This fjord is not just a haven for scenic beauty but also a paradise for adventure enthusiasts.
 Activities range from hiking challenging trails that offer panoramic views, to fishing in the fertile waters, and kayaking under the steep cliffs.